42skillz/kata-office-carpaccio/README.md

    - Take another __5 minutes to debrief and present Alistair's value curves__
 ![initial debrief](./debrief-initial-question.JPG)

-1. Take __5 minutes to explain the overall schedule to the audience__ that they:
+1. Take __5 minutes to explain the overall schedule to the audience:__
-    - Will have 20 minutes to write on paper 10-20 demo-able stories (slices) and to break-down them into 5 iterations (actually you will let them 10 more minutes for this analysis part, as explained further)
+    - They will have 20 minutes to write on paper 10-20 demo-able stories (slices) and to break-down them into 5 iterations (actually you will let them 10 more minutes for this analysis part, as explained further)
-    - Will have 40 minutes in order to build an app for you in 5 iterations of 8 minutes (pairing or mobbing)
+    - They will have 40 minutes in order to build an app for you in 5 iterations of 8 minutes (pairing or mobbing)

 1. Gives them the following instructions and __10 minutes to read them carefully__
 ![The instructions](./The-Office-Code-Carpaccio-Instructions-Thomas-PIERRAIN.jpg)